 As of the time of this writing the module system for Go it's still somewhat raw, so there's no easy way to type command and get your dependencies downloaded for a project, this can be problematic when sharing code publicly, luckily they are Working on it.

-It's easy to understand, and its concurrency management is excellent, even with its faults like the lack of libraries and with collection constructs.
+It's easy to understand, and its concurrency management is excellent, even with its faults like the lack of libraries and collection constructs.

 - 1 toasts